curiosity81/T-1000/README.md

 And fill the file with the following code:
 ```
 #!/bin/bash
-# The following line is only necessary, if Berkley DB 4.8 was installed locally
+# The following line is only necessary, if Berkley-DB 4.8 was installed locally
 #export LD_LIBRARY_PATH="/home/t1000/Downloads/db-4.8/lib"

 # start bitcoind and wait five seconds